 Easy Hikes for the Whole Family: Sapphire Point is more of a landmark, but included on our Easy Hikes list.
-This beautiful spot is on a very short trail that can accommodate wheelchairs and strollers.
+This beautiful spot is on a very short trail that can accommodate wheelchairs and strollers, summer or winter.
 If up for more adventure, check out all the trails on the list and even more on our 6 Best Hikes list which includes a hidden fairy forest.

 Directions to Sapphire Point: From Breckenridge, travel south on Hwy 9 towards Frisco.
 At the intersection of Hwy and Swan Mount Road, turn right onto Swan Mountain Road.
 Follow the road up the grade for approximately 1.8 miles to the parking area on your left.

 Free Museums & Exhibits: There are numerous free museums/exhibits in the town of Breckenridge.
 We love them all, but here are our favorites you cannot miss while in town:

 Summit Ski Exhibit: This exhibit celebrates the first 100 years of skiing in Summit County and provides a colorful look into the history of skiing.
 Today visitors can watch a ski documentary with local experts, see vintage equipment and clothing (including “Snurfer” skis!) and learn about the 10th Mountain Division.
 308-B S. Main Street.